openvinotoolkit/nncf/docs/compression_algorithms/Quantization.md

 ![\overline{Tr}(H_{i}) * \left \| Q(W_{i}) - W_{i} \right \|^2_2](https://latex.codecogs.com/png.latex?%5Coverline%7BTr%7D%28H_%7Bi%7D%29%20*%20%5Cleft%20%5C%7C%20Q%28W_%7Bi%7D%29%20-%20W_%7Bi%7D%20%5Cright%20%5C%7C%5E2_2)

+The sum of the sensitivities for each layer forms a metric which serves as a proxy to the accuracy of the compressed
+model: the lower the metric, the more accurate should be the corresponding mixed precision model on the validation dataset.

+To find the optimal trade-off between accuracy and performance of the mixed precision model we also compute a compression ratio - the ratio between **bit complexity** of a fully INT8 model and mixed-precision lower bitwidth one.
-The sum of the sensitivities for each layer forms a metric that is used to determine the specific bit precision configuration.
-The optimal configuration is found by calculating this metric for all possible bitwidth settings and selecting the median one.
-To reduce exponential search the following restriction is used: layers with a small value of average Hessian trace are quantized to lower bits, and vice versa.
+The bit complexity of the model is a sum of bit complexities for each quantized layer, which are defined as a product of the layer FLOPS and the quantization bitwidth.
+The optimal configuration is found by calculating the sensitivity metric and the compression ratio for all possible bitwidth settings and selecting the one with the minimal metric value among all configurations with a compression ratio below the specified threshold.

+By default, the compression ratio is 1.5.
+It should be enough to compress the model with no more than 1% accuracy drop.
+But if it doesn't happen, the lower ratio can be set by `compression_ratio` parameter in the `precision` section of configuration file.

+To avoid the exponential search procedure, we apply the following restriction: layers with a small average Hessian trace value are quantized to lower bitwidth and vice versa.

 The Hessian trace is estimated with the randomized [Hutchinson algorithm](https://www.researchgate.net/publication/220432178_Randomized_Algorithms_for_Estimating_the_Trace_of_an_Implicit_Symmetric_Positive_Semi-Definite_Matrix).
 Given Rademacher distributed random vector v, the trace of symmetric matrix H is equal to the estimation of a quadratic form: